AbduAwad/Comp_3005_Final_Project_V1/README.md

 - Student Number: 101256090

 ___
-***NOTE**: The autograder can be ran without step 1 and 2 as we have dbexports.sql which is the db dump file that can be used to create the database and the tables.
-The json data has already been parsed and loaded into the database tables so the autograder can be ran directly.*
-___
 ### STEP 1.
 Create the database:

 1. Create a database called "project_database" in PostgreSQL.

 ___
 ### STEP 2: Parse JSON DATA (only necessary once)